gwenmich/Assignments/Assignment-1/README.md

 * screenshot7: Use of git commit and status in branch
 * screenshot8: Creating Screenshots folder and 2nd commit in branch
 * screenshot9: Creating requirements file and updating README and screenshots
+* screenshot10: Use of git add, commit, push, and status
+* screenshot11: Use of git push of branch to remote repository
+* screenshot12: Creating pull request
+* screenshot13: Merge of branch with main
+* screenshot14: Use of git pull to update local repository